Nelyra/DefaultAPI/README.md

 ### Setting up the database.

 Our project does not automatically create a database for you, you will need to run the setup script yourself.
 The setup script is the file named `/bdd/money.sql`.
-Copy the entierity and run it.
+Copy the entirety and run it.

-> If a previous project using the same Database structure was existing on this Database, you can run the script again, and it clear every table for you.
+> If a previous project using the same Database structure was existing on this Database, you can run the script again, and it will clear every table for you.

 Before running the API, make sure that your **Database engine is running properly**.